arsenyf/FinkelsteinFontolan_2021NN/README.md

 2. Initialize the DataJoint pipeline (e.g. schemas and tables) in the said database

-3. Populate the database with data related to the publication (data published separately as in NWB format)
+3. Populate the database with data related to the publication (data published separately in NWB format)

 5. Access the data via DataJoint framework with MATLAB or Python